Patente di guida

 European licences

-If your licence is from an approved country such as Italy, Portugal, Spain or Switzerland you can apply for a full ACT licence without doing any tests or assessments.
+If your licence is from an recognised country such as Italy, Portugal, Spain or Switzerland you can apply for a full ACT licence without doing any extra training or tests, but you will still need a driver licence translation.

-If your licence is from Central America or South America you will need to complete a practical driving assessment.
+If your licence is from Central America or South America you will need to do additional training and testing, and you will also need a driver licence translation.

 If you want to exchange your foreign licence for a NSW licence, you will need an official English translation, but TradTrans is not able to provide one that meets your needs.
 You will need to seek a translation from Multicultural NSW.